2026 NRL season

-The 2026 NRL season will be the 119th season of professional rugby league in Australia and the 29th season run by the National Rugby League (NRL).
+The 2026 NRL season is the 119th season of professional rugby league in Australia and the 29th season run by the National Rugby League (NRL).
 The regular season will be followed by a finals series contested by the top eight teams on the competition ladder.

 Teams

-The lineup of teams in the league remained unchanged for the 4th consecutive year, with seventeen participating in the regular season: ten from New South Wales, four from Queensland and one from each of Victoria, the Australian Capital Territory and New Zealand.
+The lineup of teams in the league remained unchanged for the 4th and final consecutive year, with seventeen participating in the regular season: ten from New South Wales, four from Queensland, and one from each of Victoria, the Australian Capital Territory, and New Zealand.